dojo/docs/dojo/place.rst

   Can be a string (interpreted as an id of a DOM node) or a DOM node.

 pos
   Optional argument.
 Can be a number or one of the following strings: "before", "after", "replace", "only", "first", or "last".
 If omitted, "last" is assumed.
-The number indicates that the node should be inserted as a child of ``refNode`` with this number.
+The number indicates that the node should be inserted as a child of ``refNode`` with this number (counting from 0).

 The function returns a node it placed, or ``null`` if the placement failed.
 In case of an HTML fragment, the returned node can be of type 1 (``nodeType`` is ``ELEMENT_NODE``, example: "<div>42</div>"), type 3 (``nodeType`` is ``TEXT_NODE``, example: "Hello, world!"), or type 11 (``nodeType`` is ``DOCUMENT_FRAGMENT``, example: "<p>1st paragraph</p><p>2nd paragraph</p>").